-Research has shown that being surrounded by plants can reduce stress levels, improve air quality.
-And even boost mood.
-When it comes to creating indoor space that feels like the outdoors, consider incorporating natural textures and materials such as reclaimed wood, stone, or bamboo.
+Research has shown that being surrounded by plants can reduce stress levels, improve air quality, and even boost mood.
+When it comes to creating a indoor space that feels like the outdoors, consider incorporating natural textures and materials such as reclaimed wood, stone, or bamboo.
 Adding elements like plants, branches… or driftwood can also help bring the outdoors in.
-Incorporate natural light by using sheer curtains.
-Or skylights to make your indoor space feel more connected to the natural world.
+Incorporate natural light by using sheer curtains or skylights to make your indoor space feel more connected to the natural world.

 With a little creativity… you can turn your indoor space into a serene oasis that feels like a breath of fresh air.